d1xst3r/PathTraced-Volumetrics/README.md

 	gl_FragColor = LINEAR(vec4(gl_FragColor / rayCount));
 }
 ```
-The path-tracer doesn't do actual monte-carlo temporal filtering--because whatever--it just casts uniformly-spaced noisely offset rays and converts the final output from LINEAR -> SRGB -> LINEAR (because we want to operate in SRGB color-space, then output to GameMaker's linear swapchain/window).
+The path-tracer doesn't do actual monte-carlo temporal filtering--because whatever--it just casts uniformly-spaced noisely offset rays and converts the final output from SRGB -> LINEAR -> SRGB.
+The rendered output is done in SRGB, whereas for rendering we want to operate in linear color space (as the rendering equation is linear), so a conversion to linear and back is required.

 The raymarch function allws adjusting the stepSize either for performance (assuming some minimum size object), but consequently produces skipping artifacts.